-Patient care records were in paper format and were stored securely in a locked filing cupboard.
+Patient care records were in paper format.
 A review appointment was offered if required to make sure that patients were satisfied with the outcome of their treatment.

-All patients who responded to our survey agreed they been involved in decisions about their care and treatment, and had been given time to reflect on their treatment option before consenting to the treatment.
+All patients who responded to our survey stated that they had been involved in decisions about their care and treatment, and given time to reflect on their treatment option before consenting to the treatment.
 Comments included: